LuckeLucky/cs-round-parser/README.md

      .\cs-round-parser.exe -ot 13000
      .\cs-round-parser.exe .\demos\saw_vs_ftw.dem
 ```

-If the first argument is not a specific file the parser will read all demos stored in ".\demos"
+If the first argument is not a specific file the parser will read all demos stored in ".\demos".
-In Windows ".dem" files can be set to open with "cs-round-parser.exe"
+In Windows ".dem" files can be set to open with "cs-round-parser.exe".

 # Coverage